Yorochomin/exmips/README.md

 ```

 The OpenWrt in the emulator will be seen as 172.17.0.2 (or 172.17.0.n (n>2)) depending on the number of running containers.
 It is possible to enter OpenWrt by ``ssh root@172.17.0.2`` with no password.
-Please use it in a safe network.
+Please use it in a safe network environment.

 The networking of Docker in Windows environment differs from that in Linux.
-Please use the other script.
+The OpenWrt in the emulator will be seen as ``localhost`` (or 127.0.0.1).
+``localhost:8080`` and ``localhost:2222`` are forwarded to ports 80 and 22 of the OpenWrt in the emulator, respectively

 <img src="pics/screen_networking.png" width="700px">